-ED 7044 Leading Change in Today's Organizations
+ED 7044 Leading Change in Todays Orgs

-This course will examine the dynamics that influence the leadership of Real time/ Relevant organizations, including such variable as changing demographics, workforce, economics, and technology.
+This course will examine the dynamics that influence the leadership of Real time/Relevant organizations, including such variable as changing demographics, workforce, economics, and technology.
 It will examine how leaders must not only be cognizant of these dynamics but must also develop strategies to address them.

-7045 Advanced Leadership Ethics
+ED 7045 Advanced Leadership Ethics